dnth/dnth.github.io/content/blog/talk_tfdl_deploying_dl_without_tears/index.md

 ---

 ### 💡 Introduction
-This is a talk given to the Tensorflow Deep Learning Malaysia Facebook [group](https://www.facebook.com/groups/TensorFlowMY/) with over 7.5k members.
+This talk was given to the Tensorflow Deep Learning Malaysia Facebook [group](https://www.facebook.com/groups/TensorFlowMY/) during the June 2022 online meetup.
+The group had over 7.5k members consisting of audience from various background related to artificial intelligence in Malaysia.

 The goal of the talk is to introduce the members to existing open-source tools they can use to deploy models on the cloud and edge.